10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 Speed Up Your Pages

 Pages that load faster have an advantage over those that load slowly.
-That’s why you should do everything in your power to ensure that the pages and posts on your blog load as quickly as possible.
+That’s why you should do everything you can to ensure that the pages and posts on your blog load as quickly as possible.

-Google even built a tool, called PageSpeed Insights that you can use to test how long it takes a particular page on your site to load—and offers up extremely actionable & specific advice for how to make your pages load faster.
-Be sure to check out my detailed guide on Google PageSpeed optimization to get your performance scores up to 100.
+Google even built a tool called PageSpeed Insights that you can use to test how long it takes a particular page on your site to load.
+It offers extremely actionable and specific advice for making your pages load faster.
+Check out my detailed guide on Google PageSpeed optimization to get your performance scores up to 100.

 Google PageSpeed Insights Tool to Test Page Load Speed

-On that note, an important on-page SEO strategy to help improve your page load speed, is to optimize all of the images within your blog posts (as those can often be the largest files that get loaded every time your article is requested).
+On that note, an essential on-page SEO strategy to help improve your page load speed is to optimize all of the images within your blog posts (as those can often be the most significant files that get loaded every time your article is requested).

 Here are a couple of ways to optimize the images on your blog:

-• Image and video compression: This reduces the size of your images and videos, making them load faster.
+• Image and video compression: This reduces the size of your pictures and videos, loading them faster.
 You can use free & cheap tools or plugins like TinyPNG to help do that directly in WordPress.

 • Use the right image format: PNG and JPEG are the preferred file formats for blog post images, as they are easy to compress.

-Next time you add visuals to your blog post, make sure to optimize them for speed first.
-This’ll help you curry favor with both search engines and your readers.
+Next time you add visuals to your blog post, optimize them for speed first.
+This will help you curry favor with both search engines and your readers.

 On-Page SEO Final Thoughts: Optimizing Your Blog Posts for SEO is Crucial

-Whether you like it or not, ranking well on search engines has become more difficult in recent years as the competition becomes fiercer by the day—yet it’s still one of the most sustainable (large) traffic sources if you can nail your on-page SEO and do a good job at building the domain authority of your blog as well.
+Whether you like it or not, ranking well on search engines has become more complicated in recent years as the competition becomes fiercer by the day—yet it’s still one of the most sustainable (significant) traffic sources if you can nail your on-page SEO and do a good job building your blog’s domain authority as well.

-That’s why it’s important to lay the right foundation for blogging success right from the start, by implementing these on-page SEO strategies across your content.
+That’s why it’s important to lay the right foundation for blogging success by implementing these on-page SEO strategies across your content.

-Now, I want to wrap this up by reiterating that these foundational on-page SEO strategies are the things you must be doing with your content in order to get it to a place where it’s viewed as high quality & authoritative in the eyes of search engines.
+Now, I want to wrap this up by reiterating that these foundational on-page SEO strategies are what you must be doing with your content to get it to a place where it’s viewed as high quality & authoritative in the eyes of search engines.

-There are still other off-page SEO factors that’ll need to be implemented in order to get your content ranking at the top of competitive search results too.
+Other off-page SEO factors must be implemented to get your content ranking at the top of competitive search results.
 Some notable off-page SEO factors include:

-• Guest blogging (for the purpose of acquiring high quality, natural links and driving incremental traffic)
+• Guest blogging (to acquire high-quality, natural links and drive incremental traffic)

 • Racking up a meaningful amount of social shares (signaling to search engines that your content is popular)

-All of these signals together, in conjunction with good foundational on-page SEO, will help you rank at the top of search results—and of course, help drive traffic to your blog at the same time.
+All of these signals, in conjunction with good foundational on-page SEO, will help you rank at the top of search results—and, of course, drive traffic to your blog at the same time.

 Hi I'm Ryan Robinson